XCaminhante/CClasses/about.md

 * Polymorfism
 * Non-fragile binary classes
 * `C++`-like semantic bits, like moving semantics and RAII

+A basic idea permeates, supports and makes possible the code of these
+experiments: use the semantics of C structs as nested namespaces and the semantics of the C linker to expose and maintain unique symbols for the code.
+For example, it is thanks to unique symbols that message passing can differentiate between interfaces and compiled code can transparently operate with new interfaces, messages and classes, which were unknown before the previous compilation.

 Below are explained the two models of objects I'm experimenting with.